Key takeaways

 1. Discuss all health conditions with a healthcare provider

-Before switching from clonazepam to an alternative, it’s important the prescribing doctor has reviewed all health conditions.
-SSRIs and SNRIs such as fluoxetine, paroxetine, and venlafaxine may cause sexual dysfunction and/or insomnia.
-TCAs such as clomipramine and imipramine have cardiovascular precautions including blood pressure changes and effects on heart rate.
+Before switching from clonazepam to an alternative, it’s important to let your prescribing healthcare provider know about all of your health conditions.
+SSRIs and SNRIs such as fluoxetine, paroxetine, and venlafaxine may cause side effects such as sexual problems or insomnia.
 With a full review of an individual’s health history, prescribers can make the most appropriate medication recommendations, so it is best to seek medical advice prior to changing medication therapy.

 2. Do not suddenly stop taking clonazepam

-Withdrawal syndrome can appear after short-term and long-term use of clonazepam and the severity can depend on the dose, duration of the treatment and the length of the taper period (2–3 weeks recommended after 2 months of treatment).
+Withdrawal syndrome can appear after short-term and long-term use of clonazepam, and the severity can depend on the dose, duration of the treatment, and the length of the taper period.
 Withdrawal symptoms may include sleep disturbance, irritability, increased tension and anxiety, panic attacks, hand tremor, sweating, difficulty in concentration, nausea, some weight loss, palpitations, headache, and muscular pain and stiffness.
 Abruptly stopping clonazepam may cause status epilepticus (a seizure requiring immediate medical attention).

 3. Discuss all prescription and over-the-counter medications with a healthcare provider